Can You Use Exterior Paint Inside a House? — Understanding the Differences Between Using Interior and Exterior Paint Indoors

 • And other additives

-These harmful chemicals and substances can severely affect indoor air quality and leave strong paint fumes behind.
+These harmful chemicals and substances may severely impact indoor air quality and leave strong paint fumes behind.

 #2: Fumes

 VOCs are used in exterior paints to bind the pigments in place.
-These chemicals cause harmful fumes that can be dangerous to your health.
+These chemicals cause harmful fumes that may be dangerous to your health.

-Some VOCs can even cause lung cancer or lung damage.
+Some VOCs may even cause lung cancer or lung damage.

-Breathing in some of these VOC fumes can also cause these milder side effects:
+Breathing in some of these paint fumes may also cause these milder side effects:

 • Eye, nose, and throat irritation